11notes/docker-sungrow/README.md

 # 🏔️ Alpine - SunGrow
 ![size](https://img.shields.io/docker/image-size/11notes/sungrow/3.0.7?color=0eb305) ![version](https://img.shields.io/docker/v/11notes/sungrow/3.0.7?color=eb7a09) ![pulls](https://img.shields.io/docker/pulls/11notes/sungrow?color=2b75d6)

-**Use GoSungrow with MQTT**
+**Use GoSungrow with MQTT via SSL**

 # SYNOPSIS
 What can I do with this?
 This image will let you run GoSungrow and export all data via MQTT to whatever backend you run.
+To increase security this image will by default run via SSL and validate the certificate presented.
+Do not use with self-signed certificates.

 # VOLUMES
 * **/sungrow/etc** - Directory of .GoSungrow/config.json